McDonald's Monopoly: History

+Early October 2025 saw their return to the U.S. after a decade-long hiatus.

 Gameplay

 The promotion mimics the game Monopoly.
 The game is also advertised with tokens appearing in Sunday newspapers.
 Originally, customers received a set of two tokens with every purchase, but now tokens come only with certain menu items.
 Tokens correspond to a property space on the Monopoly board (with the exception of the Golden Avenue/Arches Avenue "properties", which were added in the 2008 edition; and Electric Company/Water Works utilities added in 2014).
-When combined into color-matched properties, the tokens may be redeemed for money.
+When combined into color-matched properties, the tokens may be redeemed for money or prizes.
 Historically, the grand prize ($1 million, annuity only) has been the combination of the two most costly properties, Park Place and Boardwalk, but in the 2006–2007 games the top prize ($5 million, with the traditional $1 million prize for Boardwalk/Park Place) was awarded for collecting the four railroads.
+In the 2025 game, the $1 million prize could only be won via the "Bonus Play" feature in the McDonalds app, with Bonus Plays being collected each time a customer redeems a game piece.

 There are also "instant win" tokens the recipient can redeem for McDonald's food (typically small menu items, such as a free small McFlurry or medium fries) but never for any food item that has game pieces, money, or other prizes.
-The 2001 edition was titled "Pick Your Prize!", in which winners could choose which of three ways they wanted their prize awarded to them (i.e. they could choose if they wanted their $1 million in gold, diamonds, or $50,000 per year for 20 years).
+The 2001 edition was titled "Pick Your Prize!", in which winners could choose which of three ways they wanted their prize awarded (i.e., they could choose gold, diamonds, or $50,000 per year for 20 years).

-In 2016, the game changed where all available prizes were cash, including the $1 million for Park Place and Boardwalk, and was titled "Money Monopoly".
+In 2016, the game changed so that all available prizes were cash, including the $1 million for Park Place and Boardwalk, and was titled "Money Monopoly".

+In 2025, when the Monopoly promotion returned to the US, McDonalds largely discontinued the physical collecting aspect of the game and moved it to their own smartphone app, which is mainly used to order McDonalds food outside of the restaurant, restricting it to members of their MyMcDonald's Rewards loyalty program.
+While physical tokens will still be printed for the game, customers must redeem them in the McDonalds app in order to count in the game.
+Other food items were moved to be exclusively redeemed in the McDonalds app.